Academic Handbook Student Welfare Policies and Procedures

 1. The Secretary to the SSP shall:

 1. Invite the student to the meeting through their University email address.
-The student will be advised of the date and time of the meeting a minimum of seven calendar days in advance.
+The student will be advised of the date and time of the meeting a minimum of seven calendar days in advance

-2. Invite to the meeting the member of SMT who managed the incident resulting in temporary suspension or the member of and the faculty member or Academic Advisor who met with, or attempted to engage with, the student at Stage 1 of the procedure.
+2. Invite to the meeting the member of SMG who managed the incident resulting in temporary suspension or the member of and the faculty member or Academic Advisor who met with, or attempted to engage with, the student at Stage 1 of the procedure.

 2. In the case where witnesses to relevant incidents/behaviours etc are identified by either party, the Chair will determine whether or not their testimony is likely to be relevant and whether they should be invited to attend the panel.